 Countries like Hong Kong, Taiwan, Singapore, and Vietnam were hit hard by earlier viral threats like SARS and MERS.
 While all the rest of the world saw the devastating scenes on the news, they experienced it firsthand.
 The moment COVID-19 started emerging in China, they immediately were able to imagine the pain that would follow if they wouldn’t act immediately and so they did, successfully containing the virus when they still could.

-4. Interpersonal Distance
+4. Social (Psychological) Distance

-Interpersonal distance states that it is much harder to relate to individuals or groups of people that are different from you.
+Social distance states that it is much harder to relate to individuals or groups of people that are different from you.
 These differences can be culturally, demographically, or socio-economically driven.
 Countries in the West associate themselves more easily with countries close to them than countries in the far East.
 They made themselves believe their economic power and advanced healthcare systems would shield them from the same woes China experienced, increasing the distance to the problem, and making it easier to brush it off.
 Another way social distance exacerbated the problem, was through the young people that initially flouted social distancing guidelines.
 The disease would only affect others, the elderly, so they did not feel a concrete threat and were less likely to obey as a result.